JoshC-Working/Quantitative_Trading_LSTM/README.md

 <p>Then, there will be two steps.<br>
 Firstly, we do train models with different combinations of hyperparameters, and pick the one that its prediction holds the least value of loss indicator (e.g. RMSE.
 MSE )<br>

-After finding the optimised set of hyperparameters for a stock, we will train several models with it and pick the best one for predicting the future closing price during the trading session.</>
+After finding the optimised set of hyperparameters for a stock, we will train several models with it and pick the best one for predicting the future closing price during the trading session.

 ### 4. Trade with different strategy